51Degrees/documentation/src/devicedetection/migrationguides/51dversion3.md

 ```

 - Use the performance profile setting to control the trade-off between performance and memory. `LowMemory` is recommended if you're not sure. `MaxPerformance` uses the most memory but gives the best performance.
-- If you have auto updates disabled then remove the `DataUpdateLicenseKey` line and instead use `"AutoUpdate": "false)`
+- If you have auto updates disabled then remove the `DataUpdateLicenseKey` line and instead use `"AutoUpdate": false`
 - If using the 51Degrees cloud service, you'll first need to use [the Configurator](configure.51degrees.com) to create a resource key (this will only take a few minutes and does not require any payment).
 See the next snippet below for an example of how to supply this resource key to the Pipeline.
 If you are accessing paid-for properties then a license key will also be required.

 ```{json}